-The Requalification Course content is established by P.O.S.T. and is identical for all course presenters.
+About The Course: The Requalification Course content is established by P.O.S.T. and is identical for all course presenters.
 The course is designed to test a person for minimal competency in various law enforcement skills and high liability areas.
 It is expected that you have maintained a minimal level of competency in all other areas of law enforcement, as this course does not provide you with basic skills instruction.
 The course covers updated legal information, refresher instruction on manipulative skills, new requirements dictated by recent laws, and tests for competency in all of those areas.
 If you have not maintained your skills at a basic level, then you should consider returning to the basic police academy course.
+Student Learning Outcomes

 - Demonstrate oral and written communication skills.